pidoxy/voting-system/README.md

 smart contract development.

-This project is intended to be used with the
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+This project is intended to be used with the [SchoolAccessControl Contract](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.